-A number of years ago when we were looking for a cottage.
+A number of years ago we were looking for a cottage.
 We met a great realtor who was excited to be able to help us find our first leisure property.
 Every time he’d get out of the car, he would do a very interesting but strange thing; he would go right down to the water, take a look around, and within 30 seconds say either, “You can’t buy this place” or “Let’s go inside for a look around.”

 We made the assumption that he was rather obsessed with the waterfront.
 After about the third day of us looking, we said, “Out of curiosity, why do we have to base our judgement on the waterfront?”
 He shared, “It’s not actually the water.
 I’m looking to see if there’s any frogs in it because you see, frogs have such sensitive, delicate skin that they can’t survive in an unhealthy body of water and ecosystem.”